pjb3/curtain/README.md

 ## Variables

-If you don't want to define a subclass of `Curtain::View` and add attributes to it, you can also use variables.  `Curtain::View` supports the hash-like Ruby method `[]` and `[]=` to define variables that will act as locals in when the template is rendered:
+If you don't want to define a subclass of `Curtain::View` and add attributes to it, you can also use variables.  `Curtain::View` supports the hash-like Ruby methods `[]` and `[]=` to define variables that will act as locals in when the template is rendered:

 **hello.erb**